 • Coat while warm – Toss the klepon in grated coconut while still warm so the coconut sticks better.

-Klepon is best served fresh and slightly warm, when the coconut sugar center is still gooey and melty.
-These little treats are perfect as an afternoon snack.
+Klepon is best enjoyed fresh and slightly warm, when the palm sugar center is still molten and the grated coconut is at its freshest.
+These bite-sized treats make a perfect afternoon snack or tea-time dessert.

 What is Klepon made of?